See the Libraries' COVID-19 page for the latest updates on library services.

-Once the registration is approved, users may request materials by using the REQUEST IT option in Franklin.
+Once the registration is approved, users may request materials by using the BOOKS BY MAIL option in our online catalog, Franklin.
 Only materials from circulating collections, and only those with the status "Available" may be requested using the Books By Mail request choice.
-Books charged out to other users may not be requested through Books By Mail, but users may recall the items using the Recall option, explaining why they need the Penn copy, and email us when they are notified of the item's availability.
+Books charged out to other users may not be requested through Books By Mail.

 Do you need to use books by mail to request an article or chapter from a book?